vhartman/vhartman.github.io/_posts/2022-03-20-robo_stippling.md

 <iframe style="display:block; margin: 0 auto;" width="600px" height="340" src="https://www.youtube.com/embed/KILyXQDcEZw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <br>
-My goal here is not really actually getting to the end product as efficiently as possible, but rather learning a few things along the way, doing most of it myself, and later on obtaining an "optimal-ish" path{% sidenote 'sn-id-whatever' 'Also see my research - I am generally interested in various forms of path planning.'%}.
+My goal here is not really actually getting to the end product as efficiently as possible, but rather learning a few things along the way, doing most of it myself, and later on obtaining an "optimal-ish" path{% include sidenote.html text='Also see my research - I am generally interested in various forms of path planning.'%}.

 # Related work
 I am obviously not the first one that has the idea of drawing dots on a paper.